jdantonio/functional-ruby/README.md

 A gem for adding Erlang-style function/method overloading through pattern matching to Ruby classes.

-*NOTE: This is a work in progress.
-Expect changes.*

 The project is hosted on the following sites:

 * [RubyGems project page](https://rubygems.org/gems/pattern-matching)